arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-05-24-Fifty-Seven.md

 permalink: /blogs/internship-poly/:year/:month/:day
 categories: internship-poly
 tags: i am pansexual panvisibility visibility panromantic pan day awareness presentation home wfh work from home i need a new keyboard life blog internship penis asap tags
-secret: window.open("https://genderedintelligence.co.uk/panvisibilityday", "_self")
+secret: window.open('https://genderedintelligence.co.uk/panvisibilityday', '_self')
 ---
-# 57th day of internship, 2nd WFH
+# 57th day of internship

 <span class="timestamp">[00:00]</span> <span class='disable-selection' ondblclick="this.innerHTML='Today is Pan Visibility Day, and almost no one within my circles are aware of what pansexuality is.
 After months of reflection, I finally identified myself as a pansexual person, and I want to let people know it, when the time comes.'">Today's a great day, and its not because my internship is ending, it is a totally different reason that I will not tell anyone <sup><a href="#1">[1]</a></sup></span>